voxelize/voxelize/client/docs/docs/api/classes/SpriteText.md

 • **new SpriteText**(`text?`, `textHeight?`)

-Creates a new sprite text.
+Create a new sprite text.

 #### Parameters